dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 </div>
 ```

 The `NavLink` component is provided by Blazor.
-Components can be used from components, which is done by specifying an element with the component's type name along with attributes for any component parameters.
+Components can be used from components by specifying an element with the component's type name along with attributes for any component parameters.

 The `NavLink` component is the same as an anchor tag, except that it adds an `active` class if the current URL matches the link address. `NavLinkMatch.All` means that the link should be active only when it matches the entire current URL (not just a prefix).
 We'll examine the `NavLink` component in more detail in a later session.

 Run the app by hitting `Ctrl-F5`.
-With our new layout our pizza store app now looks like this:
+With our new layout, our pizza store app now looks like this:

 ![image](https://user-images.githubusercontent.com/1874516/77239419-aa52ac80-6b97-11ea-84ae-f880db776f5c.png)